 8 March – 29 April 2016

 Zac Langdon-Pole (b.
-1988) is an artist originally from Auckland, New Zealand, currently based in Darmstadt, Germany.
+1988, New Zealand) is an artist currently based in Darmstadt, Germany.
 With his work he seeks out meeting points and discords of history, reality, mythology and subject-hood.
 The implications of which are to reveal often overlooked, lyrical relationships between broader socio-cultural processes, objects, images and individual people.

 Langdon-Pole has worked in a variety of media including, sculpture, performance, photography, film, textiles, poetry, installation and with the work of other artists.
 However, rather than identifying his work by its mediums, a more accurate way of understanding it might be as a series of procedures such as, montage, transposition, travelling, testimony, reinterpretation, collaboration and appropriation.
 In this way his work is characterised more so by orchestrated deeds where fundamental questions of authorship, identity, origins, history, value and authenticity are intended to be opened up to multiple interpretations.